2012 Serbian local elections: North Banat District

 Local elections were held in all six municipalities of the North Banat District.
 The Progressive Party's alliance won a narrow victory over the Democratic Party in Kikinda; the Democrats initially formed a local coalition government, but a shift in political alliances the following year saw the Progressives come to power.
 The Democratic Party won in Ada and Novi Kneževac, and the Alliance of Vojvodina Hungarians won in Čoka, Kanjiža, and Senta.

 Kikinda

 Results of the election for the Municipal Assembly of Kikinda:

 Savo Dobranić of the Democratic Party was chosen as mayor after the election; his deputy was a member of the Socialist Party.
 Pavle Markov of the Progressive Party succeeded Dobranić in September 2013, after a shift in the municipality's political alliances.

 Ada

 Results of the election for the Municipal Assembly of Ada:

 Incumbent mayor Zoltán Bilicki of the Democratic Party was confirmed for another term in office after the election.
 He left the party in early 2016.

+József Tóbiás appeared in the second position on the Democratic Party's list and received a mandate.